The @property decorator in Python is a powerful feature that allows you to define methods that behave like attributes.

 35# Current mileage: 5000

-decorator was used to create three attributes make
+Here in this example, the @property decorator was used to create three attributes make, model and year

-and defined as read-only attributes; moreover, mileage
+and defined as read-only attributes; moreover, mileage was used with a setter and validation.

 This code provides a clean interface to perform calculations or modifications when accessing these values.